starkandwayne-attic/cf-deployment/README.md

    allowing access to the internal IPs of the services networks
 4. Cloud Foundry base domain - we will prepend this with `*.system.` and `*.run.` to create the CF system + app default domains.
-5. UAADB + CCDB connection info - This should be the RDS hostname/user/password.
-We default to mysql, so if you use postgres on RDS, that will need to be updated as well
+5. UAADB,CCDB and DIEGODB connection info - This should be the RDS hostname/user/password.
+You also need to specify the db scheme and port.
 6. Blobstore configuration - We expect to be using S3 (via fog) for the CF blobstore.
 It will need keys, and a region defined.